parmentelat/r2lab-obsolete/imaging/README.md

  * `~/.imaging.conf`
  * `./imaging.conf`

- So in essence, there is a system-wide config (mandatory), and possibly overridden values at a user level, or even more specific at a directory level.
+ So in essence, there is a system-wide config (mandatory), that should contain all variable definitions, and possibly overridden values at a user level, or even more specific at a directory level; these 2 last files do not need to be complete and can just redefine one variable if needed.

  Format is like aim	 `.ini` file, should be straightforward.
 Just beware to **not mention quotes** around strings, as such quotes end up in the python string verbatim.

+# Installation

+## Core

+Nothing has been done yet to provide a pypi packaging.
+As far as the code itself, everything is in `fitsophia/imaging` and one can run the command from there, provided that the inventory and config are available in `/etc`.

-# Dependencies
+## Dependencies

-## python-3.4 *vs* python-3.5
+## `asyncio`

 We use python 3.4's `asyncio` library. python3.4 can be taken as granted on the ubuntus we use on both `faraday` and `bemol`.

-It would have been nice to assume `python3.5` instead, as the syntax has changed rather drastically between the 2 versions.
+**Note** the syntax for writing asynchroneous code has changed in 3.5 and now relies on `async` and `await`.
+So it would have been nice to assume `python3.5` instead of `3.4`.
 However as of this writing (Nov.
 2015), python3.5 is not yet available on ubuntu-LTS-14.04 that we use, and I'd rather not install that from sources.

 In practical terms this means that whenever we use